xbobekf/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/Sign.md

 ## Questions:
  1. What is the purpose of the `Sign` and `SignResult` case classes?
    - The `Sign` case class represents data to be signed, while the `SignResult` case class represents the resulting signature.
-2. What is the `Signature` class imported from `org.alephium.protocol`?
+2. What is the `Signature` class imported from `org.oxygenium.protocol`?
-   - The `Signature` class is likely a class from the `org.alephium.protocol` package that is used to represent cryptographic signatures.
+   - The `Signature` class is likely a class from the `org.oxygenium.protocol` package that is used to represent cryptographic signatures.
-3. What is the overall purpose of the `org.alephium.wallet.api.model` package?
+3. What is the overall purpose of the `org.oxygenium.wallet.api.model` package?
-   - It is unclear from this code alone what the overall purpose of the `org.alephium.wallet.api.model` package is, but it likely contains models or data structures used by the Alephium wallet API.
+   - It is unclear from this code alone what the overall purpose of the `org.oxygenium.wallet.api.model` package is, but it likely contains models or data structures used by the Oxygenium wallet API.